-Your new steering kit includes a one piece tie rod with a heim joint already in place, a one piece drag link, and three hardware bags labeled for the tie rod ends and pitman arm, and these instructions.
+Your new steering kit includes a tie rod (the larger and longer tube), a drag link tube, and four hardware bags that are labeled as to what part of the steering they go to.
 Additionally, you may have ordered a steering stabilizer clamp and a steering stabilizer.
 If you ordered heim seals, those are already attached to the heims.
+If you are missing any of this hardware, please let us know prior to installing the steering.